anakarpow/Locating-small-wastewater-systems-in-Austria/to_do.md

         > how to visualize time series ?

 # apparently medium non nitrifying wwtps have been built after 1991
-    > confimerd thoughout data.
+    > noe is checked
-    > now check at source. excel or register
+    > oebo WIS disapperad. wait and do the rest first

 # all graphs and plots
     > remove title